XRealityZone/XRApps/README.md

 # App Submission Guide

+> * If you are proficient in English, please read the [English version](https://github.com/XRealityZone/XRApps/blob/main/README.md) of the instructions.
-> If you are proficient in Chinese, please refer to the [Chinese documentation](https://github.com/XRealityZone/XRApps/blob/main/README_CN.md)
+> * If you are proficient in Chinese, please read the [Chinese version](https://github.com/XRealityZone/XRApps/blob/main/README_CN.md) of the instructions.
+> * If you are proficient in Japanese, please read the [Japanese version](https://github.com/XRealityZone/XRApps/blob/main/README_JP.md) of the instructions.

 ## Welcome to Join Us